verasiwei/associationsubgraphs/README.md

 ## Installation

-To install the package from from [GitHub](https://github.com/) run:
+To install the package from GitHub run:

 ``` r
 # install.packages("devtools")